aristanetworks/cloudvision-python/README.md

 Documentation for CloudVision's Resource APIs can be found [here](https://aristanetworks.github.io/cloudvision-apis).

-Documentation for generic access to CloudVision's can be found at [CloudVision Connector](#cloudvision-connector).
+Documentation for generic access to CloudVision can be found at [CloudVision Connector](#cloudvision-connector).

 ## Installation